 - Advanced framing techniques for a higher insulated envelope

 Madison Water Utility currently owns property at 4724 Spaanem Ave., which is the location of a municipal well and stand-pipe reservoir.
 The utility has divided the property into four smaller lots, three of which are residentially-sized according to area zoning requirements.
 The fourth lot will continue to be home to municipal Well 9 and its 3 million-gallon reservoir.
 Madison Water Utility plans to sell all three residential lots near Well 9 to a developer.
 As part of a Real Estate Development Agreement, the developer will build one of the homes as the Water Conservation House, which will be used for a period of time for conservation outreach and education.

-At its 3/26/2019 meeting, the Madison Water Utility Board approved a resolution to move forward with the Water Conservation House with construction planned to start in the fall of 2019 or spring of 2020.
-Madison Water Utility will begin reaching out to neighbors in the Lake Edge Neighborhood this summer (2019) to share updated designs, get feedback and answer questions.
+At its 3/26/2019 meeting, the Madison Water Utility Board approved a resolution to move forward with the Water Conservation House.
+Construction planned to start in mid-2020.

 In the meantime, you can take a look at information presented at the April, 2018 Lake Edge Neighborhood Association Meeting: Updated photos are below.

 The Water Conservation House will be designed and built with neighbors, students, educators and the Madison community in mind, so public input is critical.
 As the project progresses, Madison Water Utility will use the project email list to share updated information, distribute surveys and gather community input.

 - April 11.
 2018: Lake Edge Neighborhood Association Meeting: Water Conservation House initial presentation 4/11/18